-Powderface Trail is a challenging gravel road in Kananaskis Country, Alberta.
+Powderface Trail is a challenging gravel road in Kananaskis Country, Alberta, Canada.

-Powderface Trail is a 34 kilometer (21 mile) twisting, turning, roller coaster, gravel road running north-south and linking the east-west part of Sibbald Creek Trail (Hwy 68), in the north, to the east-west Hwy.
-66, Bragg Creek, Elbow Valley access to Kananaskis Country, at the south end.
+Powderface Trail is a 34 kilometer (21 mile) twisting, turning, roller coaster, gravel road running north-south linking the east-west part of Sibbald Creek Trail (Hwy 68), in the north, to the east-west Hwy 66, Bragg Creek, Elbow Valley access to Kananaskis Country, at the south end.

 Photos in this post were taken prior to the June 2013 flooding event that closed Powerface Trail for repairs which required many months and significant expense.

 Note: Powderface Trail was wiped out by the June 2013 floods.
-It is being reconstructed and improved but it is wise to check availability with Alberta Parks before making travel plans.
+It has been reconstructed and improved but it is always wise to check availability and status before making travel plans.

 Campsites are lush and embedded by forest adjacent to the large parking area which is fully equipped for horses.
 Hiking trails from this equestrian campground link back into the Sibbald Flats area.
-The daily overnight fee was $23 (May 2011).
+There is a daily overnight parking fee.

 Along Powderface Trail there are wonderful vistas of mountains and foothills.
 Many excellent hiking trails emanate from this rustic road.
 A quiet, roadside pullout about midway along the Powderface Trail hosts the somber and informative Mount McDougall Memorial.